 Stagger your staging.

 Don’t bring out the hot stuff until the bulk of your crowd has arrived.
-Let the early birds and punctual folk much on chips and dips at first.
+Let the early birds and punctual folk munch on a cold game day appetizer at first.

 Then bring out the warm appetizers as a second shift.
 Or, if you’d rather, serve the hot stuff to the folks who show up on time. 😉